LLNL/magpie/doc/README.mahout.md

    in scripts.

 5) Mahout requires Hadoop, so ensure the Hadoop is configured and also in your submission script.
-See README.hadoop for Hadoop setup instructions.
+See README.hadoop.md for Hadoop setup instructions.

-6) Submit your job into the cluster by running "sbatch -k ./magpie.sbatchfile" for Slurm, "msub ./magpie.msubfile" for Moab, or "bsub < ./magpie.lsffile" for LSF.
+6) Submit your job into the cluster by running
+   `sbatch -k ./magpie.sbatchfile` for Slurm,
+   `msub ./magpie.msubfile` for Moab, or `bsub < ./magpie.lsffile` for LSF.
    Add any other options you see fit.

 7) Look at your job output file to see your output.
 There will also be some notes/instructions/tips in the output file for viewing the status of your job in a web browser, environment variables you wish to set if interacting with it, etc.

-   See "General Advanced Usage" in README for additional tips.
+   See "General Advanced Usage" in README.md for additional tips.

 Mahout Exported Environment Variables
 -------------------------------------

 There are presently no Mahout specific environment variables.

-See "Hadoop Exported Environment Variables" in README.hadoop, for Hadoop environment variables that may be useful.
+See "Hadoop Exported Environment Variables" in README.hadoop.md, for Hadoop environment variables that may be useful.

 Mahout Patching